Platform

 How to reduce your WhatsApp API costs without reducing results

-There are several legitimate ways to lower your per-month conversation spend without cutting back on messaging effectiveness:
+There are several legitimate ways to lower your monthly message spend without cutting back on effectiveness:

-When a customer replies to your campaign, the conversation window shifts.
-Future replies within 24 hours may not require a new marketing template.
-Train your team and chatbot to keep conversations active and two-way.
+When a customer replies to your campaign, you're back inside a free service window for follow-ups.
+Train your team and chatbot to keep conversations active rather than ending with a one-way broadcast.

 5. Choose a zero-markup platform

 The simplest lever.
-A platform charging 30% markup on your conversation volume costs you 30% more than necessary — every single month, on every single conversation, forever.
-Switch to a zero-markup platform and reduce your Meta conversation cost immediately.
+A platform charging 30% markup on your message volume costs you 30% more than necessary, every single month, on every single message, forever.
+Switch to a zero-markup platform and reduce your Meta message cost immediately.

-WA.Expert charges zero markup on Meta's conversation rates.
-Start your free trial and get live in 24 hours.
+WA.Expert charges zero markup on Meta's message rates.
+Get set up and live in 24 hours.

 Related Guides